 Quality food is one of the hallmarks of staying at Four Winds.
 Ordering organic fruits and staples from the wholesaler, ensures that we have the freshest possible ingredients.
 Each meal includes baking, a wide variety of fruit and a hot dish which changes each day all prepared fresh and from scratch in the Four Winds kitchen.
 Select the food option of your choice in the extras menu.
 We have created thousands of mouth-watering breakfasts in our years of operating Four Winds Beach House and Spa.
 Find out more!

 About the Innkeepers

 David grew up in Osoyoos, the southern end of the sun-filled Okanagan.
 University brought him first to Victoria and then to a Degree in Commerce and Business Administration from the University of British Columbia.
 A love of preparing fine food helped him to make the happy decision to open Four Winds Beach House and Spa, with his wife Brenda, in Sechelt in 1993.
 David is very involved in his community.
 He has served on the boards of the Sunshine Coast Bed and Breakfast and Cottage Owners Association.
-He is a past president and current board member of the Rotary Club of the Sunshine Coast - Sechelt
+He is a past president of the Rotary Club of the Sunshine Coast - Sechelt